tadaadata/tadaa-data.de/content/about/_index.md

 ## Infrastructure

-While we're [on GitHub](https://github.com/tadaadata) for our open source projects, we also host our own private git server on [git.tadaa-data.de](https://git.tadaa-data.de) (via the wonderful [gogs](https://gogs.io/)) for our more sensitive and non-public projects.
+While we're [on GitHub](https://github.com/tadaadata) for our open source projects, we also host our own private git server on [git.tadaa-data.de](https://git.tadaa-data.de) (via the wonderful [Gitea](https://gitea.io)) for our more sensitive and non-public-facing projects.
-We also host our own [LimeSurvey](https://www.limesurvey.org/) instance at [survey.tadaa-data.de](https://survey.tadaa-data.de), and our website-analytics are powered by a self-hosted instance of [Matomo (Piwik)](https://matomo.org/).
+We also host our own [LimeSurvey](https://www.limesurvey.org/) instance at [survey.tadaa-data.de](https://survey.tadaa-data.de), and our website-analytics are powered by a self-hosted instance of [Matomo (formerlyPiwik)](https://matomo.org/).
-All of these tools help us to stay independent and keep data private, which is generally considered to be, you know, a good thing.